-The tower’s cylindrical body is based on exact mathematical plan to resist natural disasters.
+The tower’s cylindrical body is based on an exact mathematical plan to resist natural disasters.
 Its height is 5/15 ms, its external environment 23 ms and its internal diameter is 5/5ms (Hatam, 2000, p.
 107).
 The entrance is 2/55 to 1/87 ms with a crescent arch.
 Its inner wall is covered with plaster and is paved with brick.
-There is a tomb which does not fit the structure of the tower.
+There is a tomb that does not fit the structure of the tower.
 It seems that it has been established later.

-Chehel Dokhtar tower has two opposite states; being located in the margin of Muhammad and Jafar shrines and its closed door leave visitors in a remote sense of isolation.
+Chehel Dokhtar tower has two opposite states; being located in the margin of Muhammad and Jafar shrines and its closed-door leave visitors in a remote sense of isolation.
 On the other hand, being in the adjacent of these two shrines which are honored highly by people has facilitated its survival; especially in the conditions that Chehel Dokhtar Tower in Semnan and Tugrul Tower in Mehmandoust have been left abandoned.

 Chehel Dokhtar Tower in Semnan Tugrul Tower in Mehmandoust

-Khanikov specifies that this tower has been established by Amir Abu Shoj ā’ Askar Beq ibn Isfah ā n in 1054-1055 (Khanikov, 1996, p.
+Khanikov specifies that this tower was established by Amir Abu Shoj ā’ Askar Beq ibn Isfah ā n in 1054-1055 (Khanikov, 1996, p.
 87). “be bana’a haza al-boq’at al-jalil abu shoja’” is some parts of the inscription of the tower “Haqiqat, 1991, p.
 314”.

 References